Leesa Original mattress review 2023

 What is the Leesa Original Mattress?

-The American-made Leesa Original mattress is a memory foam mattress (opens in new tab), and it's designed to provide comfort and support for all types of sleepers.
-It features a two-inch top layer of breathable foam, two inches of contouring memory foam in the middle, and a six-inch core support foam base - all capped by a seamless twill fabric cover.
-You can usually find them on offer too - our guide to the best Leesa mattress sales and discounts has all the latest savings.
+The American-made Leesa Original mattress is a 10-inch tall, all-foam mattress that's designed to provide comfort and support for all types of sleepers.
+It features a two-inch top layer of breathable foam, two inches of contouring memory foam in the middle, and a six-inch core support foam base, all capped by a seamless twill fabric cover.
+We slept on one for several weeks to see how it compares to the rest of today's best mattresses.

 (Image credit: Leesa)